 Every year, on June 24th, Cusco stages Inti Raymi, the Festival of the Sun.
 It is a re-enactment of the Inca Empire’s feast on the occasion of the winter solstice, a time of great ritual significance.
-The modern-day version of Inti Raymi has been celebrated since 1944, and among travelers from abroad and from within Peru, it has become a major reason to visit to Cusco in late June.
+The modern-day version of Inti Raymi has been celebrated since 1944.
+Among travelers from abroad and from within Peru, it had become a significant reason to visit to Cusco in late June.

 The “scientific discovery” of Machu Picchu in 1911 focused the world’s attention on the remote mountaintop sanctuary and on the civilization that engineered this daring architectural feat.
 Locally, Machu Picchu also bolstered a burgeoning sense of pride in Cusco’s Inca past.
-Versed in Quechua oral histories and steeped in the chronicles of the conquest, Cusco’s intellectuals found this a precipitous time to recuperate the city’s lost traditions and, when there were gaps in the archival record, to invent new ones based on deep study of Inca history and culture.
+Versed in Quechua oral histories and steeped in the chronicles of the conquest, Cusco’s intellectuals found this a precipitous time to recuperate the city’s lost traditions and, when there were gaps in the archival record, to invent new ones based on the in-depth study of Inca history and culture.
 Inti Raymi is the product of this revival.
-(For more on the history of this celebration, read our older post on the Inti Raymi Festival.)

 On the day of Inti Raymi, the procession is staged at Qorikancha, the Plaza de Armas, and Sacsayhuaman.
-These were the most important ceremonial sites in Inca times and today they are among the few remaining examples of the Inca’s mastery of monumental stone architecture.
-(For a firsthand account of the procession as it advances from Santo Domingo Church to Sacsayhuaman, read this guide to Inti Raymi.)
+These were the most important ceremonial sites in Inca times, and today they are among the few remaining examples of the Inca’s mastery of monumental stone architecture.

-The chronicles of the conquest say that, when the Spanish first entered Cusco, Qorikancha was among the most amazing constructions that they had ever encountered in the Americas.
-The walls of the temple were plated in gold and the gardens were littered with life-size reproductions of Andean flora and fauna including golden-fleeced llamas, tiny insects, ears of corn, and the most delicate flowers, all crafted in gold and silver.
-Aside from 4,000 attending priests, the most important residents of Qorikancha were the deceased Incas, mummified and wrapped in fine clothes and seated upon thrones of gold to rest until eternity.
+The chronicles of the conquest say that, when the Spanish first entered Cusco, Qorikancha was among the most incredible constructions that they had ever encountered in the Americas.
+The walls of the temple were plated in gold, and the gardens were littered with life-size reproductions of Andean flora and fauna, including golden-fleeced llamas, tiny insects, ears of corn, and the most delicate flowers, all crafted in gold and silver.
+Aside from 4,000 attending priests, the most notable residents of Qorikancha were the deceased Incas, mummified and wrapped in beautiful clothes and seated upon thrones of gold to rest until eternity.

-Of course, none of these wonders withstood the plundering thirst of conquering Spaniards and all that remains are a series of Inca walls that were spared when construction started for the Spanish church that now towers over the original site.
-This is where the Inti Raymi procession starts every June 24, and people show up hours in advance to secure the best view.
+Of course, none of these wonders withstood the plundering thirst of conquering Spaniards, and all that remains are a series of Inca walls that were spared when construction started for the Spanish church that now towers over the original site.
+Qorikancha is where the Inti Raymi procession starts every June 24, and people show up hours in advance to secure the best view.

 The procession continues on foot to the Plaza de Armas and then further up the hill to Sacsayhuaman, an expansive archaeological site where the remainder of the Inti Raymi rituals are performed to the delight of thousands of onlookers.
 The entire ceremony is conducted in the Quechua language.